Connected and Automated Vehicle Program

 - Mature, robust and supported networking and cloud-based data services

-- An “open-for-business” regulatory environment for innovative transportation solutions
+- A flexible regulatory environment for innovative transportation solutions

 VDOT pursues connected and automated vehicle strategies that have the potential to: